Numerai is a data science tournament that powers the Numerai hedge fund. Watch the meta model video to understand how it works at a high level.

 150 as the

-Monday 14:30 UTC, then it will apply the next Thursday, otherwise it will apply the following Thursday.
-Decreasing works the same way except it always takes an additional 4 weeks.
+You can increase your stake at any time and it will apply next Thursday.
+Decreasing works similarly except it always takes an additional 4 weeks.
+You

 At the beginning of each Thursday, up to